drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

         return `<!--- script: ${scriptElement.src} added --->\n${container.innerHTML}`;
     }
 ```
 So again I have split the code up into helper functions.
-One to parse the options, one to create a parent element if those options are set, and one to get the script src value.
+One to parse the options, one to create a parent element if those options are set, and one to get the script source value.

 ```javascript
 function getOptions(token) {